Chapter 13 is the concluding chapter of the Sunzi. While he has continuously stressed the critical importance of intelligence and…

 Focusing on the intelligence and analysis, Chapter 10 again stresses proper use of knowledge as the crucial attribute of a commander.

-In Chapter 8, Sunzi finally shifts the focus from “doing” to “knowing,” and begins to reveal the deep connections between CTI and CS.
+In Chapter 8, Sunzi finally shifts the focus from “doing” to “knowing,” and begins to reveal the deep connections between CTI and InfoSec.

 “Do not depend on the enemy not coming; depend rather on being ready for him.
 Do not depend on the enemy not attacking; depend rather on having a position that cannot be attacked.”